 Also interesting is that ExRx.net includes a small fourth muscle in the calves group: the popliteus.
 It’s the muscle in the back of your knee that connects your hamstrings to the muscles in the lower part of your leg, so it’s important not to ignore it when strengthening your calves.
 The exercise website recommends hamstring exercises that involve knee flexion movements to target this small but significant muscle.

 Sample Calf Workout

 With a ton of calf exercises to pick from, you can do a different routine every time you work your calves.
-To make it easy, pick one exercise from each group and do 3 sets of 10 to 12 reps of each on calves day.
-For example, you could do standing barbell calf raises, seated lever plate-loaded calf raises, and reverse calf presses done off the top of the platform on the hip sled.
+To make it easy, pick one exercise to target each calf muscle and do 3 sets of 10 to 12 reps of them on calves day.
+For example, you could do standing barbell calf raises, seated lever plate-loaded calf raises, and reverse calf presses (done off the top of the platform on the hip sled).
 Once you’ve mastered those or hit a plateau, then try out the other types of raises and presses.
-In addition to building stronger lower-leg muscles and easing your foot pain, you’ll get some nice definition in your calves–just the kind you want with swimsuit and shorts season coming up!
+In addition to building stronger lower-leg muscles and easing your foot pain, you’ll get some nice definition in your calves–just the kind you want during swimsuit and shorts season.

 1Wuebben, Joe.
 “The Level Up Series: Calves.”
 Muscle & Fitness.
 May 2017: 127